 The Consequences of Adding a Second Dog to Your Home

 If you add a second dog to your household, the first dog may feel displaced and insecure.
-While most dogs will build positive relationships with their new sibling, your first dog may not having to divide their territory, toys, or even your attention with their new brother or sister.
+While most dogs will build positive relationships with their new sibling, your first dog may not like having to divide their territory, toys, or even your attention with their new brother or sister.
 Therefore, it's important to prepare well and conduct thorough research before welcoming a second dog into your home.

 Which Kind of Dog Should You Get?